 What’s the best hosting option, then?

-While a VPS is a step in the right direction, and perhaps even enough for some smaller storefronts just starting out, it’s really a dedicated server that’s probably the best option when it comes to ecommerce sites specifically.
+While VPS hosting is a step in the right direction, and perhaps even enough for some smaller storefronts just starting out, dedicated hosting is also an option when it comes to e-commerce sites specifically.
 If you’ve got exponential growth in your future (as every business owner hopes) you might as well skip straight to the hosting solution you’re going to eventually need anyway.

-There is no question opting for a dedicated server is a more expensive hosting option compared to sharing.
+There is no question opting for a dedicated server is a more expensive hosting option compared to VPS hosting.
 But this is all relative.
 If your site is the main driver of your business, the extra resources that come with a dedicated server are critical to your success.
-If you’ve experienced running an ecommerce site using other hosting solutions, you’ll see that switching to a dedicated server is like getting a supercharge when it comes to loading times, bandwidth, and handling high traffic loads.
+If you’ve experienced running an e-commerce site using other hosting solutions, you’ll see that switching to a dedicated server is like getting a supercharge when it comes to loading times, bandwidth, and handling high traffic loads.
 Using a dedicated server may actually increase how much business you do.
-Yes, your hosting can actually have impacts on how well visitors respond to your site.
+Yes, your hosting can actually have an impact on how well visitors respond to your site.

-Why would a customer care where I host my site?
+Why would a customer care about where I host my site?

 Technically speaking, they won’t.
 They have no idea who your host is.
-But they’ll certainly feel the difference throughout their experience visiting your site.
+But they’ll certainly notice the difference throughout their experience visiting your site.
 Let’s look at some stats.
 How long do you think the average visitor will tolerate waiting for the site to load?
 Ten seconds?
 Five seconds?
 Not even.
 You’ve got a whopping two seconds to convince someone coming to your site that you’re open for business.
-Still think slow loading times and unresponsiveness are something you can tough out?
+Still, think slow loading times and unresponsiveness are something you can tough out?
+VPS hosting can help.

-Shopping cart abandonment is a real problem that using a dedicated server can help cut down on.
+Shopping cart abandonment is a real problem that VPS hosting can help cut down on.
 About 18% of abandoned carts are due to slow loading times, which over the course of the year could end up costing you thousands of dollars in lost sales.
 The opposite is also true.
 By reducing your load time by mere seconds, you could see a positive trend in sales numbers.

-At Gecko, we provide VPS’s at an affordable price, get in touch or sign up today!
+At Gecko, we provide VPS servers at an affordable price, get in touch or sign up today!